Johnny Dumfries, or John Colum Crichton-Stuart, 7th Marquess of Bute, what is his full name and title, is a former British racing driver.

 He recorded 15 starts with Lotus in the 1986 Formula One World Championship season.
 He participated five times at 24 Hours of Le Mans, scoring an overall victory in 1988 with Silk Cut Jaguar XJR-9.

 Late start of racing career

-He was born on 26th of April 1958 in Rothesay, Isle of Bute, in one of the country's oldest aristocratic families.
+He was born on April 26, 1958, in Rothesay, Isle of Bute, in one of the country's oldest aristocratic families.
 He was the heir of a vast fortune and had an easy childhood.
 Johnny later followed family tradition and attended Ampleforth College but did not complete the studies.
 As a teenager, he became passionate motorsport lover and decided to try his luck in the world of racing.